 Chaudeurge has also collaborated with director Owen Harris on multiple projects, including Troy: Fall of a City and the Emmy Award-winning Black Mirror episode, “San Junipero.”

-Most recently, Chaudeurge edited The Hummingbird Project, directed by Kim Nguyen and starring Jesse Eisenberg and Salma Hayek.
-The film is slated to premiere at the 2018 Toronto International Film Festival.
-He is currently working on Nick Rowland’s hotly-anticipated debut feature Calm with Horses, starring Barry Keoghan and Cosmo Jarvis.
+Chaudeurge edited The Hummingbird Project, directed by Kim Nguyen and starring Jesse Eisenberg and Salma Hayek, which premiered at the 2018 Toronto International Film Festival.
+He also cut Nick Rowland’s debut feature Calm with Horses, starring Barry Keoghan and Cosmo Jarvis.
+He recently edited episodes of the UK hit show Top Boy for Netflix and is currently working on The Third Day for Marc Munden and HBO/Plan B.